eezstreet/d2rlint/README.md

 Note that the files that ship with the original game will trigger some of these rules. **This is normal.** There are genuine errors in their own files, and this is to be expected.

+### Legacy Mode

+By changing `legacy: false` to `legacy: true` in the config.json, your workspace will be treated as a Diablo II: Legacy workspace instead of a Diablo II:
+Resurrected one.
+The support for Legacy is not quite there yet.
+Mainly, it has a few issues:

+- TBL files aren't parsed yet, so it can't check if strings are unfound or untranslated. (`String/NoUntranslated` does not work _at all_ in legacy mode currently.)
+- A few of the column changes from Legacy to Resurrected aren't fully reflected yet.

 ## For developers